-Management is responsible for compliance with the requirements referred to above and for the design, implementation, and maintenance of effective internal control over compliance with the requirements of laws, statutes, regulations, rules, and provisions of contracts or grant agreements applicable to Gay Men's Health Crisis, Inc. and Affiliates' federal programs.
+Management is responsible for compliance with the requirements referred to above for the design, implementation, and maintenance of effective internal controls over compliance with the requirements of laws, statutes, regulations, rules and provisions of contracts or grant agreements applicable to Gay Men's Health Crisis, Inc. and Affiliates' federal program.